utdata/icj-class/static-apps/static-04.md

 - The next bit is _block page\_title_, which allows us to replace the default title, which we should do.
 Update the contents of that block with "The Ship's Log".
 - Next, we have the _block content_, which is the guts of our page.

 If we look at the content within the first `<row>` of our index -- the part of the page with the authors -- you'll see a series of _for_ loops, _ifs_ and use of _variables_.
-This is an example of the kind of complex templateting logic we can get into, but **we'll skip it** and go to the more simple version further down the page.
+This is an example of the kind of complex templateting logic we can get into Nunjucks, but **we'll skip it** and go to the more simple ex further down the page.
 Just know that the data for this part is stored in `project.config.json`, one of two places we can pull data from.

 - Go ahead and delete the entire row that has the Headline, author, etc.